 Sutil appeals against assault conviction 8 February, 2012 Adrian Sutil Feb.8 (GMM) Recently axed F1 driver Adrian Sutil has decided to appeal his conviction of grievous bodily harm.
 Last week, the former Force India driver was handed an 18-month suspended sentence and fined $260,000 for injuring Lotus team executive Eric Lux with a broken glass in a Shanghai nightclub last April.
 German news agencies DPA and SID on Wednesday quoted his manager Manfred Zimmermann as confirming the filing of an appeal.
 A court spokeswoman confirmed the news to the major daily newspaper Bild Zeitung.
 Sutil decided to appeal “because we are convinced the judgement is not appropriate,” Zimmermann said.
 The court spokeswoman revealed that the public prosecutor, having originally asked for a 21-month sentence and $395,000 fine, is also appealing the judge’s sentence.
 The appeal hearing will also take place in a Munich court.
-Reports on GrandPrix247.com by: staff & contributors, Reuters syndication, GMM service, Formula 1 teams, sponsors & organisations.
+Content on GrandPrix247.com by: staff & contributors, Reuters syndication, GMM service, Getty Images, Formula 1 teams, sponsors & organisations.